maurosoria/dirsearch/README.md

 ----
 ### Scan sub-directories
-- From an URL, you can scan sub-directories of it with **--subdirs**.
+- From an URL, you can scan a list of sub-directories with **--subdirs**.

 ```
 python3 dirsearch.py -e php,html,js -u https://target --subdirs admin/,folder/,/